enriquemolinari/jqueue/README.md

 CREATE TABLE ar_cpfw_jqueue
 (
   id int NOT NULL auto_increment, --MySQL
+--  id serial,				      --PostgreSQL
---  id serial,						  --PostgreSQL channel varchar(100) NOT NULL, data text NOT NULL, attempt int, delay int, pushed_at timestamp,
+--  id INTEGER NOT NULL GENERATED ALWAYS AS IDENTITY (START WITH 1, INCREMENT BY 1), --Derby channel varchar(100) NOT NULL, data text NOT NULL, --Derby does not have text datatype, use CLOB attempt int, delay int, pushed_at timestamp,